Skip to Content

 How Do You Treat Urinary Incontinence?

-Many people are embarrassed or ashamed by a loss of bladder control, and mistakenly believe nothing can be done to correct it.
-But that's not the case — we have a range of treatment options for urinary incontinence.
+Many people are embarrassed or ashamed by a loss of bladder control and mistakenly believe nothing can be done to correct it.
+But that's not the case — there's a range of treatment options for UI.

-The two different types of urinary incontinence — urgency incontinence and stress incontinence — are treated differently.
+Different types of urinary incontinence are treated differently.
 Not every treatment will work for every person, and some people will need a mixture of treatments for the best outcome.

-Drinking less water isn't a good way to solve either kind of urinary incontinence because it may cause dehydration.
+Drinking less water isn't a good way to solve any kind of urinary incontinence because it may cause dehydration.
 Concentrated urine caused by dehydration can irritate the lining of the bladder and urethra and make your incontinence worse.
-Drinking two to three quarts of water a day may actually help.
+It may also cause bladder stones.
+Drinking two to three quarts of water a day actually may help incontinence.

 But some fluids, like alcohol and caffeinated drinks, may make your incontinence worse.
 Stop drinking any fluids two to three hours before bedtime.